-Applications for the 2015-2016 Leadership Development cohort will be made available on Monday, March 9 and may be downloaded from the College website.
+Applications for the 2015-2016 Leadership Development cohort were made available on Monday, March 2, 2015, and may be downloaded from here.
 The deadline to return completed application packets is Friday, April 17 at noon.
-For additional information on the program or the application process, please contact Ryan Spry, program advisor, at email@example.com or 334.556.2587.
+For additional information on the program or the application process, please contact Ryan Spry, program advisor, at firstname.lastname@example.org or 334.556.2587.

 Performing Arts – These scholarships are awarded to talented students for participation in The Wallace Sound as well as in art and drama.
 Eligible students must have and maintain a 2.5 grade point average.